naninovel/docs/docs/en/guide/unlockable-items.md

 The unlockables feature allows managing items, which have a persistent state of being either locked or unlocked.
 You can use it in a variety of ways, for example to represent slots in a CG or movie gallery, achievements, tips and other systems where some entity should be able to become unlocked or activated when player satisfies a condition.

 Each unlockable item is represented by a string identifier and boolean value, indicating whether the item is unlocked.
-In naninovel scripts, use [@unlock] and [@lock] commands to respectively unlock and lock an item with a specific ID, eg:
+In scenario scripts, use [@unlock] and [@lock] commands to respectively unlock and lock an item with a specific ID, eg:

 ```nani
 @unlock SecretAchievement